 JupyterHub Service

 You may find it more convenient to use ECMWF's Jupyterhub instead of ecinteractive to run Jupyter on HPCF or ECS.
-Only your browser is required to access this service.
+ECMWF's Jupyterhub is the recommended way to run Jupyter at ECMWF, and only your browser is required to access this service.

 You can use ecinteractive to open up a Jupyter Lab instance on the HPCF.
 The application would effectively run on the allocated node for the job, and would allow you to conveniently interact with it from your browser.
 When running from VDI or your end user device, ecinteractive will try to open it in a new tab automatically.
 Alternatively you may manually open the URL provided to connect to your Jupyter Lab session.